Polaron-Polaritons in Subwavelength Arrays of Trapped Atoms: Abstract

 \section{Abstract}

-Subwavelength arrays of atoms trapped in optical lattices or tweezers are inherently susceptible to deformations: Optomechanical forces produce lattice distortions, which, in turn, modify the optical response of the array.
-We show that this coupling hybridizes collective atomic excitations (polaritons) with phonons, forming polaron–polaritons---the fundamental quasiparticles governing light-matter interactions in arrays of trapped atoms.
-Using analytical polaron theory and numerical simulations, we show that: (1) phonons can strongly enhance the decay of subradiant states, but also enable their efficient excitation; (2) transport of dark excitations remains remarkably robust even at low trap frequencies, except when a polariton can resonantly scatter phonons; and (3) motion reduces the reflectivity of a two-dimensional atomic mirror, however, we identify mechanisms that mitigate this degradation and restore reflectivity above 99\% in some cases.
+Subwavelength arrays of atoms trapped in optical lattices or tweezers are inherently susceptible to deformations: Optomechanical forces displace atoms within their trapping potential and produce lattice distortions, which in turn modify the optical response of the array.
+We show that this optomechanical coupling hybridizes collective atomic excitations (polaritons) with phonons, forming polaron–polaritons---the fundamental quasiparticles governing light-matter interactions in arrays of trapped atoms.
+Using analytical polaron theory and numerical simulations, we find that: (1) phonons can strongly enhance the decay of subradiant states, but also enable their efficient excitation; (2) transport of dark excitations remains remarkably robust even at low trap frequencies, except when a polariton can resonantly scatter phonons; and (3) motion reduces the reflectivity of a two-dimensional atomic mirror; by identifying design principles that mitigate this degradation, we recover reflectivity above 99\% under realistic conditions.
 Our findings lay the foundation for analyzing motional effects in key applications and suggest new ways to harness them in state-of-the-art experiments.